missionnowin/hep_analyzer/README.md

 # High-Energy Physics Collision Analysis Pipeline

-Analysis framework for nuclear collisions using Oscar format event generators.
+Analysis framework for nuclear collisions using Oscar, HepMC and PHQMD formats.

 ## Overview

 This project analyzes modified vs. unmodified particle collision events to identify and quantify cumulative scattering signatures.
-It processes Oscar format output files (Oscar1992A and OSC1997A) in parallel, extracts physics observables, and generates publication-quality comparisons.
+It processes Oscar format output files (Oscar1992A and OSC1997A), .dat for PHQMD and HepMC in parallel, extracts physics observables, and generates publication-quality comparisons.

 ### Key Features